 Tubbergen's radio shows are available as podcasts on his website.

-Grand Rapids, MI -- (SBWIRE) -- 08/07/2013 -- In today's world it is hard to stay abreast of everything that is happening financially.
-Dennis Tubbergen, a financial advisor, author, radio show host and CEO of PLP Advisors, LLC can be counted on to give a hand when it comes to understanding the latest events in U.S. and world economics.
+Grand Rapids, MI -- (SBWIRE) -- 10/28/2013 -- The current economy can be hard to understand.
+Dennis Tubbergen is a financial advisor, author, radio show host and CEO of PLP Advisors, LLC and can be turned to when you need a little help understanding the latest economic happenings in the U.S.

 About Dennis Tubbergen